JTES

-JTES, the Japanese Teletext Specification, is a protocol used for encoding teletext pages, as well as other types of digital data, within the vertical blanking interval (VBI) of an analog video signal in Japan.
+JTES, the Japanese Teletext Specification, is a protocol used for encoding Teletext pages, as well as other types of digital data, within the vertical blanking interval (VBI) of an analog video signal in Japan.
 It was adopted into the international standard CCIR 653 (now ITU-R BT.653) of 1986 as CCIR Teletext System D.

-It supports the display of Chinese, Katakana and Hiragana characters.
+It supports the display of Kanji, Katakana and Hiragana characters.
 The service can be used to display subtitles, cyclic text pages or pseudo interactive programs.
-There's support for presentation of photographs, geometry or sound.
+There's support for the presentation of photographs, geometry or sound.

 History

 The development of teletext in Japan started in 1972, followed by the announcement of the world's first teletext system (Ceefax) by the BBC in the United Kingdom.

-Because Japanese characters are different from the western alphabets, Japan proceeded with research and development of a specific transmissions method.
-Called "pattern method", it sends scanning signals similar to a fax, at a rate 20 times faster than existing methods, but required a character generator with a large (at the time) 1-megabit ROM.
+Because Japanese characters are different from the Western alphabets, Japan proceeded with research and development of a specific transmission method called the "pattern method", it sends scanning signals similar to a fax, at a rate 20 times faster than existing methods, but requires a character generator with a large (at the time) 1-megabit ROM.
 This method was adopted in 1982.

 The first receiver prototype was capable of displaying 1258 characters, and a 48-kilobyte character generation ROM, integrated into a single chip.
 During the 1970s the problem of error correction (causing wrong characters to be displayed) was studied.
 These problems were solved in the early 1980s, allowing the service to start.

-An alternative method of transmission, called "hybrid method" was developed by NHK in 1979.
-It allowed faster transmissions rated, and was adopted as a standard in October 1985.
+An alternative method of transmission, called the "hybrid method" was developed by NHK in 1979.
+It allowed faster transmissions rated and was adopted as a standard in October 1985.

 Experimental broadcasts started on October 3, 1983, by NHK in Tokyo and Osaka using the "pattern method".
-This included subtitles and other so called "supplementary" or "independent programs", where information unrelated to the TV program being show is displayed.
+This included subtitles and other so-called "supplementary" or "independent programs", where information unrelated to the TV program being shown is displayed.
 For example, at the time of the Great Hanshin Earthquake, information about vital services and victim names was broadcast for days.
 To accompany the introduction of the system, Sony released the "TXT-10" decoder with a cost of 119,000 yen, and Sharp released "21C-L1", a TV with a built in decoder.

-In 1984 Nippon TV (NTV) experimented teletext between March and July.
+In 1984 Nippon TV (NTV) experimented with Teletext between March and July.